dj1103/horang-forwarder/README.md

 ## [License and Copyright]

 The Horangi log forwarder is Copyright 2024 D Jang and licensed under the MIT License.
-See 'LICENSE.txt' for the terms of its release.
+See 'LICENSE' for the terms of its release.

 Copyright (c) 2024 D Jang